jackjt8/win_batch_DN/README.md

 ---

-## PFM denoising using Intel Open Image Denoise.
+## PFM denoising using Intel Open Image Denoise
+For use with https://github.com/leMaik/chunky-denoiser which produces hdr, albedo, and normals in the pfm format.
 ### Setup PFM

 1. Download: